opennetsys/c3-sdk-go-example-image-recognition/README.md

-# C3 Image Recognition Example in Golang
+# C3 Image Recoginition Example

+> An image recognition example in Go that runs on [C3](https://github.com/c3systems/c3)

 ## About
 This library was forked from [tinrab/go-tensorflow-image-recognition](https://github.com/tinrab/go-tensorflow-image-recognition)